 We use Heroku to deploy our own and our clients’ web applications.
 We find much value in how Heroku simplifies and standardizes app deployment.
 However in our internal disputes there used to be an unbeatable argument agains Heroku: it is not always possible to deploy an arbitrary open-source component to Heroku.
-To cover the gap there is Heroku Elements marketplace with more than a hundred SaaS add-ons.
-In most cases this is just enough, but whenever we wanted to use some open-source tool NOT in the marketplace, we had to deploy it to AWS manually:
+To provide the missing building bricks there is Heroku Elements marketplace with more than a hundred SaaS add-ons.
+In most cases this is just enough, but whenever we wanted to use some open-source tool not present in Elements, we had to deploy it to AWS manually:

 Under the hood we decided to use Docker, because: